obadah-nawafleh/test1/README2.md

 >
 > **Time measuring signal**:Signal supplied by a clock incorporated in the taximeter, in proportion to the duration of the journey. from (external test connector time-input signal or internal RTC module pulse signal).
 >
-> **Maximum permissible error, MPE**: Extreme value of an error permitted by specifications, regulations, etc., for a given instrument.in our case, The maximum permissible error for the trip time  is 0.2s or (0.001 x trip time in seconds) which is greater and the maximum permissible error for the trip distance is 4m or (0.002 x trip distance in meters) which is greater.
+> **Maximum permissible error, MPE**: Extreme value of an error permitted by specifications, regulations, etc., for a given instrument.in our case, The maximum permissible error for the trip time  is 0.2s or (0.002 x trip time in seconds) which is greater & the maximum permissible error for the trip distance is 4m or (0.001 x trip distance in meters) which is greater.
+>
+> **Internal RTC Real-time clock**: The real-time clock shall keep track of the time of the day and the date.
+One or both values may be used for the automatic change of tariff in our case we use the DS3231D module in the range of -40°C to +85°C, and the accuracy remains at ±3.5ppm (±0.3024 seconds/day), we use INT/SQW pin from RTC as a time measuring signal on 1.024Khz base.